noise-lab/research-course/docs/index.md

    - [Creating a research web page](exercises/webpage.md)
    - [Developing an elevator pitch](exercises/elevator.md)

+### Projects

+The course also has two projects:

+   - Mini-Project: This project allows a student to meet and experiment working with different faculty members in the department.
+   - Main Project: This project allows a student to work on a research problem with a faculty member in the department with the goal of developing a path towards a publishable research paper..

 ### Background

 The material that we have provided on this